Hostels for the Senior Who is Young at Heart

 1) Book ahead

-A great hostel advantage is it's not always necessary to book in advance.
-But if you want more comfort and
+A great hostel advantage is it's not always necessary to book in advance, though the online tools now are better than ever.
+If you want more comfort and

-greater security, call ahead and request a single room.
+greater security, call or go online to the many hostel booking websites and reserve a single room.
 More expensive, yes, but worth it.

 2) Bring earplugs